 The other day I got to hear how HR was nearly called into an office scenario that happened.
 Basically one staff member (we’ll call Joe) needed a stapler and took one from somebody else’s desk (whom we’ll call Peter).
 Joe used the stapler and forgot to put it back again.
 When the owner of the stapler(Peter) discovered this catastrophe he got pretty irate.

 Next thing we know tension mounts and Peter calls Joe irresponsible and a potential thief.
 Joe isn’t to happy about this an keeps reiterating how sorry he is but its only a stapler and he forgot to return it.
 “How dare you touch my stuff”, Joe gets frustrated due to the embarrassment and starts threatening Peter with comments like “shout up or else” so tensions got very high, a clear clash of heads, and all over a stapler.
 At this point HR got involved, and it is stated that “Peters stuff” is actually the property of the company.
 Eventually it got resolved and it did take time to heal.

 Isn’t it crazy how something so insignificant can turn into a catastrophe?
 We can turn a mole hill into a mountain in 30seconds!
 Then as time trickles by and the situation is resolved, you look back and think “why did that bother me so much?”

-Thats why I called this article “mole hill to a mountain in under 30 seconds!”
-Thats how fast we can get out of control based on our emotions.
-Or maybe even 30 milliseconds with certain situations.
-Self control is a real discipline of the mind not just our body.
+Thats why I called this article “How to keep perspective” Self control is a real discipline of the mind not just our body.
 Our body doesn’t act by itself, it follows instructions given from our mind as we all know.
 Keeping emotions under control is a real skill that isn’t easy to acquire, but with time and patience we can.